facetorched/TeloAddon/README.md

 * adds aluminum as a TFC metal
 * adds Fluorite Gem that drops from rocks
 * adds misc items and fluids for crafting/processing
+* immersive engineering coke oven creates TFC+ pitch which can be distilled into creosote